Advising for pre-accepted Psychology majors

 We hold separate sessions for new freshmen, returning students, and transfer students.
 These take place in March/April and October/November.

-Advising signups for the spring semester will start in March.
-Help with course selection will take place then.
+Advising sessions will start in mid October, and help with course selection will take place then.
 However, if you have specific questions about the Psychology program before then, you should contact your advisor.

 Here are the links: